-The singers have all specialized in early music through their studies in France, the Netherlands, Denmark and Sweden.
-They also work with other early music ensembles such as Diabolus in Musica, Dialogos, Musica Ficta, Laude Novella and have performed in numerous Europeian countries.
+The singers of the ensemble have performed in numerous Europeian countries and through their studies in France, the Netherlands, Denmark and Sweden have all specialized in early music.
+The singers have also co-operated with other early music ensembles such as: Diabolus in Musica, Dialogos, Musica Ficta, and Laude Novella.
+In 2009 Gemma co-operated with the French ensemble Beatus.

 The ensemble also collaborates with museums in order to illustrate exhibitions and create soundscapes.
-Their music can be heard at the exhibitions Sveriges historia (History of Sweden) at the National Historical Museum in Stockholm and Kata Gård, Varnhem http://vastergotlandsmuseum.se/kata-gard-varnhem/.
+Their music can be heard at the exhibitions Sveriges historia (History of Sweden) at the National Historical Museum in Stockholm, as well as at Kata gård, Varnhem (SE).

 Gemma also holds courses, workshops and lectures.